-(If you need to mount a USB device to access the device in the guest operating system of a VM, see Attaching a USB Device to a Virtual Machine.)
+(If you need to mount a USB device, including a UAS device, in order to access the device in the guest operating system of a VM, see Attaching a USB Device to a Virtual Machine.)

 - 1. You cannot unmount a mounted location that is in use.
-For example, you cannot unmount a location while a VM is being exported or imported. - 2.
-The Stratus Redundant Linux software on ztC Edge systems does not support the exFAT File system.
+For example, you cannot unmount a location while a VM is being exported or imported. - The Stratus Redundant Linux software on ztC Edge systems does not support the exFAT File system.
 Before you mount a USB medium, format the device with NTFS.
 (By default, most USB media are formatted with the FAT file system, which has a limited file size of 4 GB that may be too small for most VMs.)